 Creating software is usually associated with programming and complexity.
-But did you know you can create highly complex and functional apps without even writing a single line of code (or at least coding much less than you’d expect).
-Low-code solutions are key to that and Oracle Application Express is one of the best.
+But did you know you can create highly complex and functional apps without even writing a single line of code (or at least coding much less than you’d expect)?
+Low-code solutions are key to that, and APEX is one of the best.
 Here’s an Oracle APEX tutorial that’ll help you learn the basics.

-Pretius is a company with a keen interest in Oracle Application Express technology.
-We have over 20 APEX developers (almost a fifth of our whole crew of IT experts).
-We’ve got some real APEX enthusiasts on this team, including people with Oracle ACE Associate and Oracle ACE titles.
-We’re also authors of the translate-apex.com project and we create and maintain some highly useful APEX plug-ins.
-In short – we know this technology inside out and we’re always ready to share our knowledge.
+Pretius is a company with a keen interest in Oracle APEX technology.
+We have dozens of low-code developers, with some real APEX enthusiasts among them – including several people with Oracle ACE Associate and Oracle ACE titles.
+We’re also authors of the translate-apex.com project, and we create and maintain some highly useful APEX plug-ins.
+In short – we know this technology inside out, and we’re always ready to share our knowledge.

 My name is Matt Mulvaney.
 At the start of my career, I started with Oracle Forms and PL/SQL.
-However, in 2014, I started using Oracle APEX and, for the last seven years, I specialise exclusively in Oracle Application Express.
+However, in 2014, I started using Oracle APEX, and for the last seven years, I specialise exclusively in this technology.

-This article will serve as a basic introduction to the Oracle APEX technology, highlighting its strengths, features, and other information (such as cost, for example).
+This article will serve as a basic introduction to the Oracle APEX, highlighting its strengths, features, and other information (such as cost, for example).
 Reading it, you’ll learn:

 - What is Oracle APEX

 - Why is APEX worth knowing, and what are its strengths

 - What is the technology’s position on the market

 - What is the Oracle RAD architecture, and what place APEX has in it